theobald-software/helpcenter.theobald-software.github.io/includes/access-restrictions/user-management.md

 3. Enter a username and a password for the user.
 4. Click **[OK]** to confirm your input.

 At the time of user creation, no rights need to be assigned.
-For information on how to assign access rights, see [Restrict Designer Access](restrict-designer-access.md).
+For information on how to assign access rights, see [Designer Access](restrict-designer-access.md).

 ### Assign Custom Users to User Groups